-- As part of Eastern University, the Seminary is accredited by The Commission on Higher Education of the Middle States Association of Colleges and Schools (3624 Market Street, 2nd Floor West, Philadelphia, PA 19104; 267-284-5000). - As a professional school, the Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools (10 Summit Park Drive, Pittsburgh, PA 15275-1103; 412-788-6505).
+- As part of Eastern University, the Seminary is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, 267-284-5000. - As a professional school, the Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools, 10 Summit Park Drive, Pittsburgh, PA 15275-1103, 412-788-6505.
 The following degree programs are approved by the Commission on Accrediting: the Master of Theological Studies, the Master of Divinity and the Doctor of Ministry.